theandrewfulton/new-portfolio-site/docs/wireframes/wireframe-planning.md

 ### Notes now that I'm working on it

+#### Navbar

 bump navbar to top with some kind of animation when scrolling down?

-Showcase component is most of the viewport height on mobile (at least for really small screens, then a certain size that accomodates all my content)
+red on top layer frosted glass around desktop navbar?

 Touch targets for hamburger menu may be a little small.
 Full screen menu instead?

+turn navbar from red to default blue/purple on scroll?

+Mobile navbar has my name as a wordmark and condenses to AF in the corner on scroll?

+scroll up and border around navbar disappears?

+#### About

+Show all 3 showcase sections side-by-side or one vertically, never 2.

+#### Footer

 script to update copyright year

-react component that takes a param to adjust width and height based on whether it's a project showcase or about section?
+#### Projects

 Individual Project pages or links to gitHub?

 Allow 2 cards in a column on projects page but not on about page?

+#### Social Media

 social media button section on every page

+#### Layout/Spacing

 each "layer" above background has same border width in to the previous layer

 Some spiel on the Contact page to take up space?

-red on top layer frosted glass around desktop navbar?

-turn navbar from red to default blue/purple on scroll?

-Mobile navbar has my name as a wordmark and condenses to AF in the corner on scroll?
+#### Showcase Component

+h570

+react component that takes a param to adjust width and height based on whether it's a project showcase or about section?

+Showcase component is most of the viewport height on mobile (at least for really small screens, then a certain size that accomodates all my content)

+#### Colours and Gradients

+It all looks a bit dead...
+Maybe experiment with colour?

 do the glassy cards need a gradient through them?

 Draft background #270362

 Blue dot #0216C9

 I'd like the background to be a nice purple/blue colour

-h570

 current gradient: 200833 - 110026

 corner radius is now 15

-scroll up and border around navbar disappears?

-It all looks a bit dead...
-Maybe experiment with colour?

-Fonts:
+#### Fonts:

 Should fonts look etched/printed on the glass?